Parenting in KFL&A

 • Choose water to quench your thirst.
 Limit or avoid sugary drinks.
 These include pop, juice, fruit drinks, sports drinks, and sweetened teas and coffees.

-• Limit caffeine to 300 mg per day (about 2 to 3 cups of coffee).
+• Limit caffeine to 300 mg per day (about 2 cups of coffee).
 Too much caffeine can make you feel jittery.
 It also passes into breastmilk and can make your baby wakeful and irritable.

 • Know the risks of other substances before using them.
 Alcohol, cannabis, and tobacco pass into breastmilk and can harm your baby.

-For more information about healthy eating and breastfeeding:
+For more information about healthy eating:

-• Call Telehealth Ontario to speak to a Registered Dietitian at 1-866-797-0000
+• Call Health 811 Ontario to speak to a Registered Dietitian by dialing 811.

 Adult holding baby while almost touching noses together.